TerexitariusStomp/Know-Your-Hacker/README.md

 ```

 The folder `Docs` holds a small gitbook.
+The folder `Fronto` holds different kinds of Frontends and more for KYH.
+The folder `Fronto/KYH_Startknet_Feature` holds the Frontend  for the KYH Starknet Feature.
+The folder `Fronto/KYH_Push_Feature` holds the Frontend for the KYH Push Feature.
-The folder `Fronto` holds the Frontend
+The folder `Fronto/KYH_Molecule_Feature` holds the Frontend for the KYH Molecule Feature.
-The folder `Playground` is our Playground to Discover
+The folder `Playground` is our Playground to Discover.
-The folder `Contractos` holds the contract
+The folder `Contractos` holds the contract.